-Over the past 20 years the Town of Frisco has partnered with 6 non-profits to put on the event and has raised over $800,000 for those organizations.
+Over the past 20 years the Town of Frisco has partnered with six non-profits to put on the event and has raised over $800,000 for those organizations.
 The BBQ Challenge creates an outlet for other local non-profits to raise funds for their organization.

-The Colorado BBQ Challenge is a Kansas City Barbeque Society (KCBS) sanctioned competition.
+The Colorado BBQ Challenge is a Kansas City Barbeque Society (KCBS)-sanctioned competition.
 KCBS sanctions BBQ and Grilling competitions across the U.S. and promotes barbeque as America’s cuisine.
 In addition, KCBS has an extensive Certified Barbeque Judging program.
 It is the largest society of barbeque enthusiasts in the world.
-Winners of the Colorado BBQ Challenge in Frisco are eligible to compete in the American Royal – the World Series of Barbecue.
+Winners of the Colorado BBQ Challenge in Frisco are eligible to compete in the American Royal – the “World Series” of Barbecue.